Aaron Guild Chapter, NSDARNORWOOD, MASSACHUSETTS

 Major Aaron's picture is on the Seal of the Town of Norwood.
 Guild Square is named in his memory and there is a memorial marker at the site where Aaron Guild's farm once stood in front of the Morrill Memorial library, Norwood, in his honor.

-In 1983, Aaron Guild Chapter placed a DAR plaque on the grave of Aaron Guild located at the Old Parish Cemetery, Norwood.
-Each Memorial Day since, Aaron Guild Chapter honors his memory by decorating his grave with flowers and holding a special ceremony.
+In 1983, the Aaron Guild Chapter, NSDAR, placed a DAR plaque on the grave of Aaron Guild located at the Old Parish Cemetery, Norwood.
+Each Memorial Day since, the Aaron Guild Chapter, NSDAR, honors his memory by decorating his grave with flowers and holding a special ceremony.

 When a messenger from Lexington came galloping through Norwood announcing that war had begun, Aaron was "ploughing" the field in front of his house.
 Leaving his "plough and oxen standing," he hastened to his house, took down his favorite king's arm and departed immediately to the scene of action, where he aided in firing upon the British troops who were hastily returning to Boston.